Jennie (singer): Endorsements

 In 2019, Jennie became the face of Hera, a South Korean luxury beauty brand owned by Amore Pacific, choosing Jennie to represent their brand due to her "elegant and luxurious" image.
 Hera's first lip advertisement with Jennie, the Red Vibe lip series, saw an increase in sales by five times compared to Hera's previous lip product.
 Due to their growing popularity, they were dubbed "Jennie's lipsticks".
 In April 2021, Hera launched their Rouge Holic line on Amazon with Jennie serving as their global ambassador.
 In April 2022, Jennie promoted Hera's Silky Stay Foundation.

 KT Corporation, one of South Korea's largest telephone companies, recruited Jennie as an endorsement model alongside Soojoo for the Samsung Galaxy S20 Aura Red and Blue, respectively, in February 2020.
 The product, named "Jennie Red", was launched exclusively for KT customers residing in South Korea.
 On June 11, 2020 Lotte Confectionery announced Jennie as their brand endorser for their latest snack product, Air Baked.
 They considered Jennie to be "trendy" within their targeted customer demographic, women in their 20s and 30s, for the product.

 On February 2, 2021, Jennie was announced as the face of Chum Churum, a soju brand under Lotte Corporation.
 On February 10, Lotte Chilsung released Jennie's promotional material for the brand for the first time.
 On March 8, Jennie became the advertisement model of Kwangdong Vita500, a vitamin drink brand.
 On April 8, Dashing Diva, a global nail brand, introduced Jennie as their new brand model.
 On August 17, she became a model for South Korean bed and mattress brand Ace Bed.
 In August 2022, Jennie became the face of soju brand Lotte Soonhari.
 In September 2022, Jennie became a model for South Korean perfume brand Tamburins.
 In July 2025, she was named an honorary tour ambassador for Seoul.
+Jennie was announced as the global ambassador for Italian luxury sunglasses brand Ray Ban in April 2026.